-You may wish to bring things like books, music, laptops, snacks, a pillow with you for your time in hospital, along with an overnight bag with toiletries for you and your support person or partner.
+You may wish to bring things like books, music, laptops, snacks, a pillow with you during your time in hospital, along with an overnight bag with toiletries for you and your support person or partner.

-The rooms on Level 7 have an ensuite bathroom and a fridge is usually available.
+The rooms on Level 7 have an en-suite bathroom and a fridge is usually available.